Sagar2366/LearnWithSagar/QOTD/answers.md

-Question: What is blue-green Deployment?
+=Question: What is blue-green Deployment?
 How is it useful?

 Answer: Blue-green deployment is a methodology for releasing software in a controlled and low-risk manner.
 It involves creating two environments, referred to as blue and green.
 The blue environment is the live production environment, serving all client traffic, while the green environment is an identical clone used to test and validate the new version of the application.